-For 35 years, Dan has been writing professionally.
+Dan has been writing professionally for 35 years.
 During that time, he has received six journalism awards.
 In addition, he was awarded an “honorable mention” award for the Novel-in-Progress competition held by The William Faulkner Literary Society.
-He served as ghostwriter for manuscripts commissioned by businesses and individuals.
+He has served as ghostwriter for manuscripts commissioned by both businesses and individuals.
 Dan is a graduate of the University of Delaware, where he studied journalism and creative writing.
 He is also a graduate of The Media Institute of Philadelphia, PA., where he studied public relations and marketing.
 His writing specialties include medical, healthcare, health & fitness, wellness, business and industry, history, biography, memoir, fiction, spirituality, sports, and entertainment.

 As a Story Terrace writer, Dan interviews customers and turns their life stories into books.
 Get to know him better: you can read an autobiographical story of his own below.
 Get in touch today to work with him!